Speechy-plugin/plugin/readme.txt

 	2) Select a voice for a specific post: on the post edit page, inside the Speechy optional setting, you can also change the default voice using the drop down menu.

 == Changelog ==

+= 2.2.3 =
+* Adding changes to the player settings.
+* Adding preprending values to the Speechy settings.

 = 2.2.2 =
 * Adding changes to the player default values.